awbla/awbla-student-workflow/content/3-agisoftmetashape.md

     - Export texture = JPEG
 1. Click OK

-Wavefront OBJ models save the *texture image* as a separate file.
-Be sure to keep the texture file in the same folder as the OBJ file.
+Wavefront OBJ models generate two additional files that are associated with the model: an .mtl file and a .jpg file.
+All three files (.obj, .mtl, and .jpg) must be placed in the same folder.

 STL model (.stl)
 1. Click File > Export > Export Model